Partner, Head of Business Sector and Social Enterprise Sector

 Peter considers that businesses prefer to act responsibly both as a matter of policy and economics.
 He works with clients to ensure their outcomes in terms of responsible business are delivered.

 Peter is an experienced Employment Tribunal advocate and his work has been case reported as advocate in the Employment Appeal Tribunal.
 He has acted in hundreds of tribunal cases including unfair dismissal and complex discrimination cases.
 He has trained and written courses for the National Institute of Trial Advocacy and the Chartered Institute of Personnel and Development.

 Peter is also widely recognised as a leader in the transport sector.
 He has acted for bus and coach operators and hauliers in many matters of significance to the industry.
-He is Chairman of the South West Freight Transport Association Regional Council and a panel solicitor for it.
+He is Chairman of Logistics UK and a panel solicitor for it.
 He sits on the committee for the Southwest Confederation of Passenger Transport.
 He regularly presents seminars and assists operators in dealing with regulatory matters.

 He is Stone King’s lead employment lawyer for the Charity Sector.

 He is a frequent speaker at internal and external conferences.